2023 College Football Playoff National Championship: Background

 This was the fourth consecutive College Football Playoff National Championship matching the No. 3 seed and the No. 1 seed.
 The first was the 2020 edition, where the top-ranked LSU Tigers beat the third-ranked Clemson Tigers by a score of 42–25 at the Mercedes-Benz Superdome in New Orleans.
 The second was the 2021 edition, where the top-ranked Alabama beat the third-ranked Ohio State by a score of 52–24 at Hard Rock Stadium in Miami Gardens, Florida.
 The third was when No. 3 Georgia beat No. 1 Alabama, 33–18, in the 2022 edition at Lucas Oil Stadium in Indianapolis.

 Host selection

 On November 1, 2017, SoFi Stadium was selected as host for the ninth edition of the championship, alongside the aforementioned 2021 and 2022 sites and NRG Stadium in Houston for 2024.

-College Football Playoff

-The four teams competing in the Playoff were selected by the CFP selection committee, whose final rankings were released on December 4, 2022, at 12:00 p.m.
-EST. The committee selected No. 1 Georgia from the Southeastern Conference (SEC), No. 2 Michigan from the Big Ten Conference, No. 3 TCU from the Big 12 Conference, and No. 4 Ohio State, also from the Big Ten Conference.
-Two out of the four teams were the champion of its respective conference; Georgia and Michigan entered the playoff with undefeated records, while TCU and Ohio State entered at 12–1 and 11–1 respectively.

-The championship game was the ninth in College Football Playoff history.
-The semifinals were both played on December 31, 2022.
-In the first semifinal, played at the Fiesta Bowl, TCU upset Michigan as 7.5 point underdogs, 51–45, in the highest scoring Fiesta Bowl, and second-highest CFP semifinal game.
-In the second semifinal, played at the Peach Bowl, Georgia rallied to overcome a 14-point deficit in the fourth quarter and defeat Ohio State 42–41.
-This was the third appearance by Georgia in the College Football Playoff, after winning the national championship the year prior.
-They entered the title game with an overall CFP record of 4–1.
-TCU made their first appearance in the playoff this year, and the first team from the Big 12 to reach the championship game since Texas’ appearance in the 2010 BCS National Championship Game.

 Venue

 SoFi Stadium is a 70,240-seat venue in the Los Angeles suburb of Inglewood.
 Opened in September 2020, the fixed-roof stadium is home to the National Football League (NFL)'s Los Angeles Rams and Los Angeles Chargers, as well as the annual LA Bowl in college football.
 It had previously hosted Super Bowl LVI on February 13, 2022.

 SoFi Stadium arranged for the game.